jorgworkrepo/3sem_javascript_exercises/Exercises Day 1.md

 ## 2)

 **JavaScript has a lot of embedded libraries, just like JAVA.
-Click on this [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) and have a look if you can recognize some of the functions you already used in JAVA.
-If you have done that, create four functions that can:**
+Click on this [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) and have a look if you can recognize some of the functions you have already used in JAVA.
+If you have done that, create four `Math` functions that can:**

 1. print out a random number from 1 to 10.
 2. add 2 numbers and then show the result to the console.